Shriganesh-Neeramoole/trial-repo/README.md

-This is a trial repository to learg how to use github
+This is a trial repository to learn how to use github